google-coral/coralmicro/docs/arduino.rst

 **Requires the Coral Wireless Add-on.**

-This APIs allow you to perform basic Wi-Fi tasks with the Dev Board Micro (when connected to the Coral Wireless Add-on), such as scan for Wi-Fi networks, connect to a Wi-Fi network, and read network details.
+These APIs allow you to get online and perform basic Wi-Fi tasks (when the board is attached to the Coral Wireless Add-on), such as scan for Wi-Fi networks, connect to a Wi-Fi network, and read network details.

 This API is designed to be code-compatible with projects that use the ``WiFi``